kguyaux/timestables/README.md

 some more:
 The game is inpired by the MSX-1, the 8bit homecomputer of the 80's.
 The idea of the game came when I made an opengl-demo to print the characterset of the MSX, made from 3D-cubes.
-Before that i had found an old audio cassette from 1986.
-With an old walkman I recorded its contents with audacity and normalized it, to be fed back(with nails & crocodile-clamps) to the audio-input of the original MSX1 that we owned in the 80's.
-I managed to load all basic-programs that were on the cassette.
-One of it was a small basic-program to learn the times-tables, made by my father.

 USAGE: